How augmented reality fills the gap in data structures education?

 VisuAlgo interface

-Demographics
+Demographics and Tests

 In total, 21 students completed the user study.